Resia Boroboedoer: Production

 Resia Borobudur was produced by the newly established Nancing Film Corp in 1928.
 It was the second film produced by Chinese conglomerates in the Indies, after Lily van Java (1928), and the first to be directly targeted at ethnic Chinese.
 The film was silent and shot in black and white.

 Olive Young, a mixed-race woman from Shanghai, was cast in the lead role and paid a large sum of 2,000 Dutch guilders monthly for her work with the studio.
 She was widely known and reported for her sensuality, and not averse to kissing men in public, something considered unladylike at the time.
 This was reflected in the film, which showed Young in a bikini-like costume; this was the most skin yet shown in a film from the Dutch East Indies.

 Release and reception

 Resia Borobudur was released in Batavia (modern day Jakarta) in July 1929.
-It was a critical flop, and generally decried as illogical and having poor image quality; viewers also described it as a "bastard" film owing to Young's crudeness.
-The film critic Kwee Tek Hoay questioned how a girl from Sumatra could have found a Chinese-language book, or how Young could communicate with the Javanese – who could not speak Mandarin.
+It was a critical flop and was generally decried as illogical and having poor image quality; viewers also described it as a "bastard" film due to Young's crudeness.The film critic Kwee Tek Hoay questioned how a girl from Sumatra could have found a Chinese-language book, or how Young could communicate with the Javanese – who could not speak Mandarin.

 Nancing Film Corp went bankrupt after the film's release, from paying both Young's living costs and building a large studio in Batavia.
 Young went on to have a minor career in Hollywood.